psycopaths/jdoop/README.md

 # Usage

-To run JPF-Doop, a few parameters need to be passed to it, including a package name and where the package's source and class files are.
+To run JDoop, a few parameters need to be passed to it, including a package name and where the package's source and class files are.
 Other arguments are optional.
-For example, to test the `org.apache.commons.collections` package from the Apache Commons library from the [jpf-doop-examples][2] repository, assuming that JPF-Doop and `jpf-doop-examples` are on the same directory hierarchy level, run the following:
+For example, to test the `org.apache.commons.collections` package from the Apache Commons library from the [jpf-doop-examples][2] repository, assuming that JDoop and `jpf-doop-examples` are on the same directory hierarchy level, run the following:

 ```